rsingh641/deploy-webapp/Readme.md

     - Run `./src/backup/enable_auto_backups.sh` to enable schedule backup of azure resources using Azure Backups.
     - Run `./src/backup/manual_backup_webapp.sh` to trigger a manual backup of webapp using Azure Backups.

-## Logging

-Logs are managed by the `logging` module in `./src/lib/logging`.
-Ensuring proper configuration for logging output.
-Logs are created at users home path "~/deploy_webapps/logs/deploy_YYYYMMDD_HHMMSS.log" Each run creates a new log file.

-## Error Handling

-The script intrupts immediately after encountering an error and displays the error on STDOUT and write to log file.
-Error line is of format "script_file line_no. failure message".
-Ensure to check logs for any issues during script execution.

-## Observability

-Azure Application Insights and Azure Log Workspace are used for Application performance and diagnostics monititoringtion group has been created to receive Email and SMS alearts of following type
-The threshold can be configured through properties **Metric based Alearts**
- 1. Node js Webapp CPU usage > 80%
- 2. Node js Webapp MEMORY usage > 80%
- 3. Spring Webservice CPU usage > 80%
- 4. Spring Webservice CPU usage > 80%

-## Autoscaling and Manual Scaling
-Autoscaling and Manual Scaling has been implemented for both UI and Webservice.
-It properties can be configured in ui and webservice properties file
-Metrics based autoscaling is configured using "CpuPercentage" > 70%.
-The max and min count for webapp instances are controlled by configuration parameters.

-Manual scaling can be done using
-  1. ./src/scaling/ui_sacle.sh
-  2. ./src/scaling/webservice.sh

-Azure Application Insights and Azure Log Workspace are used for Application performance and diagnostics monititoringtion group has been created to receive Email and SMS alearts of following type
-The threshold can be configured through properties **Metric based Alearts**
- 1. Node js Webapp CPU usage > 80%
- 2. Node js Webapp MEMORY usage > 80%
- 3. Spring Webservice CPU usage > 80%
- 4. Spring Webservice CPU usage > 80%

 ## Directory Structure